CeleryDeveloper/godot_hacking_game/README.md

   </ul>
   <h5>
 	Obviously this isn't all the features that will be added, also probably won't be finished in order.</br>
-	None of these are final some features may be scraped
+	None of these are final some features may be scrapped
   </h5>

 <h2>How to run:</h2>